Noah Emery, PhD

 Colorado State University

-My name is Angelica DeFalco and I am a first-year graduate student in the Counseling Psychology PhD program.
+My name is Angelica DeFalco and I am a second-year graduate student in the Counseling Psychology PhD program.
 I received my Bachelor of Science degree with departmental honors from the University of Miami before spending 2 years as a post-baccalaureate lab manager at Oregon State University, using psychophysiological measures to better understand the relationship between addiction and affect.
 My research interests include trying to quantify and understand what characteristics set-up individuals with substance use disorders and emotional dysregulation for success in therapy, as well as how to design personalized treatment protocols to leverage one’s personal experience – particularly centered around positive affect, acceptance and mindfulness.
 In my free time, I enjoy hiking, reading, writing, painting, drawing and watching sitcoms.

 Cassandra Richardson, BA